 1. Potential for multifold growth

-Penny stocks have the ability to deliver substantial returns, even with small price movements.
+Penny stocks can deliver substantial returns, even with small price movements.
 Since the initial investment is typically low, a modest rise in value can lead to impressive percentage gains.
 For investors willing to take calculated risks, these stocks can unlock high growth potential over time.

 2. Diversification opportunity